beautiful-numbers/sigma-rectangle-arxiv2025/README.md

 ---
 ## Quickstart

-Requires Python 3.11+ — no external packages.
+Requires Python 3.11+.
+No external packages.

 ### 1) Effective constants — fix c1 and Y0
 Recomputes the effective constants table as in the appendix.
 Prints ε(y), H(y..y²), RS bound, Φ(y), then derives c1 and Y0.